Uniroyal

-Uniroyal, formerly known as the United States Rubber Company, is an American manufacturer of tires and other synthetic rubber-related products, as well as variety of items for military use, such as ammunition, explosives, chemical weapons and operations and maintenance activities (O&MA) at the government-owned contractor-operated facilities.
+Uniroyal, formerly known as the United States Rubber Company, is an American brand of tires for cars, trucks, minivans, and SUVs, plus other synthetic rubber-related products, as well as variety of items for military use, such as ammunition, explosives, chemical weapons and operations and maintenance activities (O&MA) at the government-owned contractor-operated facilities.
 It was founded in Naugatuck, Connecticut, in 1892.
+The brand has a separate global entity that produces vinyl-coated fabric and soft trim products.
 It was one of the original 12 stocks in the Dow Jones Industrial Average, and became Uniroyal, Inc., as part of creating a unified brand for its products and subsidiaries in 1961.

-The company's long-lived advertisement slogan was "United States Tires are Good Tires."
+The company's long-lived advertisement slogan was "United States Tires are Good Tires".
 One of Uniroyal's best-known tires is the Tiger Paw introduced in the 1960s and included as original equipment for that decade's muscle cars such as the Pontiac GTO, which itself was promoted as The Tiger during its early years.
 Today, Uniroyal still uses the Tiger Paw brand name in its tire line.

 In 1990, Uniroyal was acquired by French tire maker Michelin and ceased to exist as a separate business.
 Today around 1,000 workers in the U.S. remain employed by Michelin to make its Uniroyal brand products.
 While in North America, Colombia and Peru, the Uniroyal brand has been owned by Michelin since 1990, outside those regions, the Uniroyal brand has been owned by Continental AG since 1979 following their acquisition of Uniroyal Europe, formerly known as Englebert.